seyedrazavi/blog.srazavi.com/_posts/2020-05-18-are-our-minds-like-computers-3.markdown

 The account of computationalism I will introduce hinges on mechanistic explanations.
 This is to analyse a system through its components, their organisation and functional relations [[1](#1)].
 Such a multi-level analysis applies to the whole system (e.g. the human organism), down to the most basic component (e.g. neuronal structures).
 Different components play a role in different analysis depending on which perspective we adopt for explaining a system [[2](#2)].
 For example, the mouth considered as a part of the digestive, respitory, or speech systems.

-A mechanism with certain capacities is a set of components whose functions, plus their relevant relations, are such that the mechanism possesses these capacities because:
+A mechanism with certain capacities is a set of components whose functions, plus their relevant relations, are such that the mechanism possesses these capacities because:<br>
-(a) the mechanism contains the set of components;
+(a) the mechanism contains the set of components; <br>
-(b) the set has functions organised in the relevant relations, and (c) because of the way the functions are so organised they constitute the capablities of the mechanism [[3](#3)].
+(b) the set has functions organised in the relevant relations, and <br>
+(c) because of the way the functions are so organised they constitute the capablities of the mechanism [[3](#3)]. <br>
 To put it yet another way, the functional organisation of the mechanism is necessary for the mechanism to do what it does.

 For example, the human body (mechanism) can circulate blood (capacity).
 This is because of the heart (component) whose function is to pump blood.
 Also, because of the way the heart connects to the arterial network (organisation).